adqio/docker-python/README.md

 # docker-python
-Our base python Docker image.
+The A|D base python Docker image.